ricouard/ricouard2025_bay_of_biscay/README.md

 ## Introduction

-This document is a guide for reproducing the analysis performed in the paper Ricouard *et al.* (2025), *What can be done with the ISIS-Fish model of the mixed demersal fishery in the Bay of Biscay?
-Lessons learned from calibrating and validating a complex model*.
+This document is a guide for reproducing the analysis performed in the paper Ricouard *et al.* (2025), *Towards implementing the Bay of Biscay multi-annual management plan: lessons from calibrating and validating the ISIS-Fish model*.
 It also contains complementary information on the calibration procedure (see section **Calibration details**) and complementary results not shown in the paper.

 The repository is organised as follows: